racashawn/pw-lazy-pom-no-constructor/README.md

-# 🎭 Playwright Lazy POM - No Constructor
+# 🎭 [EXPERIMENT] Playwright Lazy POM

-🚀 A TypeScript-based Playwright automation framework that eliminates the need for constructors in Page Objects and automatically lazy-loads pages while maintaining parallel execution safety.
+🚀 An experiment of a TypeScript-based Playwright automation framework that eliminates the need for constructors in Page Objects and automatically lazy-loads pages while maintaining parallel execution safety.

 ## 📌 Key Features

 - ✅ No constructors needed in Page Objects
 - ✅ Lazy instantiation – Pages are only created when accessed
 - ✅ Fully parallel-safe – Works with multiple test workers
-- ✅ Automatic session handling – Supports storageState for authentication
 - ✅ Simplified test syntax – No need to pass page manually
 ```
 /project-root